 As a parent in the food allergy community, it was hugely encouraging to witness the medical and science professionals listening intently to those presenting patient insights into the realities of life with food allergies.
 Patient quality of life issues (from school, to travel and social life) were also discussed in lively Q&A periods.
 I believe that including the patient perspective in this type of forum will help to shape the global food allergy agenda in a meaningful way.

-Following are selected highlights from the London 2017 IFAAA meeting:
+Highlights from the 2017 IFAAA meeting:

 - Mary Jane Marchisotto, FARE’s senior vice president of research and international, spoke on the pressing need to improve both the quality of care and quality of life for food allergy patients.
 She told the audience that FARE has now invested more than $6.5 million in the recently expanded FARE Clinical Network.
 This collaborative network, which is now composed of 29 centers of excellence, is working to facilitate and accelerate the development of therapies for patients with food allergies.
 At the same time, it aims to improve diagnosis and reduce discrepancies in patient care.